8 min read

 00000010 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00

-There it was.
-The actual bytes being sent to the dongle, and the device path that told us the USB identifiers: VID 0581, PID 011d.
+There it was: the actual bytes going to the dongle, and a device path that told us the USB identifiers (VID 0581, PID 011d).

 | Offset | Content | What it is |